Second Schleswig War: February

-In the Battle of Sankelmark (about eight kilometers south of Flensburg) pursuing Austrians caught up with the Danish rear party, which consisted of the 1st and 11th regiments.
+In the Battle of Sankelmark (about eight kilometers south of Flensburg) pursuing Austrians caught up with the Danish rearguard, which consisted of the 1st and 11th regiments.
 The Danes were commanded by Colonel Max Müller.
 A hard fight, where large parts of 1st Regiment were taken prisoner, stopped the Austrians, and the retreat could continue.
 However, the Danes lost more than 500 men there.
 After a short rest and some food and drink in Flensburg, the 8th Brigade had to march to Sønderborg, where they were taken by ship to Fredericia.
 Soldiers packed the ship and could not lie down to rest.
 Furthermore, some had to stay outside on the deck and were nearly frozen.
 Other units stayed in Dybbøl; some reportedly were so exhausted on arrival that they laid on the ground in heaps three or four deep to sleep.

-The loss of the Dannevirke without a fight, which in the 19th century played a big role in Danish national mythology due to its long history, caused a substantial psychological shock in Denmark and, as a result, de Meza had to resign from supreme command.
-Denmark never again ruled the Dannevirke.
+The loss of the Danevirke without a fight, which in the 19th century played a big role in Danish national mythology due to its long history, caused a substantial psychological shock in Denmark and, as a result, de Meza had to resign from supreme command.
+Denmark never again ruled the Danevirke.
 The Austrians, under general Ludwig Karl Wilhelm von Gablenz, marched north from Flensburg, while the Prussians advanced east on Sønderborg.

 On 18 February 1864, some Prussian hussars, in the excitement of a cavalry skirmish, crossed the north frontier of Schleswig into Denmark proper and occupied the town of Kolding.
 An invasion of Denmark itself had not been part of the original programme of the allies.
 Bismarck determined to use this circumstance to revise the whole situation.
 He urged upon Austria the necessity for a strong policy, to settle, comprehensively, the question of the duchies and the wider question of the German Confederation; Austria reluctantly consented to press the war.

 The Austrian army decided to stop at the north frontier of Schleswig.
 Some Prussians moved against Kolding and Vejle.
 On 22 February 1864, Prussian troops attacked the Danish forward line at Dybbøl, pushing them back to the main defence line.